daviddhauwe/webs/README.md

 When apache is restarted, you can test your site by browsing to `https://your-dns-name`.

 If you want, you can verify the ssl configuration with [SSL Labs](https://www.ssllabs.com/ssltest/).
 It should be grade A as certbot makes the right settings for you.

+## Optional automatic login in webvisit

+The logged in username is available in the container variable `httpd_username`.
+You can bypass you normal login mechanism by assiging a userlevel based on the username.
+This can be done with the event painter EventP_write_EqualAdvanced.
+You can hide the default login button when the httpd_username container is not empty.

 ## Done